 - Student Name – Full name of student.
 A student enrolls in one or more courses for the semester.

 - Course Number – The course number consists of a department code and number.
-Courses are taught by a teacher who is employed by a department.
+Teachers teach courses.

 - Course Name – Full name of the course

 - Department – Which department within the college conducts the course?
 Departments belong to schools.
 There are several schools within the university, such as Business, LS&A, and Engineering.